 - Compare total costs, not just tuition: A school with lower tuition but higher ancillary fees may cost more overall.
 Use the secondary school fee tables and primary school fee tables to compare side by side.

-- Ask about early payment discounts: Paying annually rather than termly can save 2–5%.
+- Ask about early payment discounts: Paying annually rather than termly can save 2 to 5 percent.